fuglaro/filet-wm/README.md

 * Fix where fixes belong - don't work around bugs in other applications, contribute to them, or make something better.
 * Improvement via reduction is sometimes what a project desperately needs, because we do so tend to just add. (https://www.theregister.com/2021/04/09/people_complicate_things/)

-## DWM fork

-The heart of this project is a fork of dwm.
-This started as a programming exercise to aggressively simplify a codebase already highly respected for its simplicity.
-It ended up making some significant user experience changes, largely from the opinions stated above.
-I would best describe it now as dwm with a cleaner, simpler, and more approachable user interface, whilst still holding on to powerful features.

-Significant changes:
-* Configurable after compilation (needed for distro packaging).
-* Unified tiling, fullscreen and floating modes.
-* Simpler monitor support - unified stack and workspaces.
-* Focus follows mouse and clicks raise.
-* Mouse support for window movement, resizing, and tile layout adjustment.
-* Support for more familiar Alt+Tab behavior (restack on release).
-* Bar raises with mouse move and a held key.
-* Clicking on the currently selected workspace opens launcher.
-* Inbuilt simple launcher included.
-* Support for pinning windows.
-* More easily customise with post-compile configuration plugins.
-* A whole tonne less code.

-## X11 vs Wayland

-This is built on X11, not Wayland, for no other reason than timing.
-Shortly after this project was started, NVIDIA support for Wayland was announced.
-This project will not include Wayland support due to the inevitable complexities of concurrently supporting multiple interfaces.
-When the timing is right, this will fork into a new project which can move in the direction of Wayland.
-It is worth considering a Rust implementation when this happens.

 ## Building

 In order to build dwm you need the Xlib header files.